radiac/tcmi/README.md

 * `next()` - play the next track
 * `load()` - load and play the current track
 * `track` - the index of the current track
+* `playing` - boolean for whether TCMI is playing or not
 * All configuration options are available as attributes, ie `path`, `tracks` etc

 For example, if you want to have a pause button somewhere else on your page: